Supervised-Soup/supervised-soup-project/README.md

 ### 4. Reproducing Paper Results

-All reported results in the paper can be reproduced using the provided notebooks and default configurations.
+All reported results in the paper can be reproduced using the training notebooks by adjusting the EXPERIMENT_CONFIG cell accordingly.
 Hyperparameters and augmentation presets are documented directly in the code and appendices of the paper.

 ---